Money Done Right may be compensated if you make a purchase after clicking on a link.

 Keeping with up with technology has its perks, and one of them is that you can invest or have others invest for you with just one or several intuitive apps.
 Your investments can range from stocks and bonds to real estate, cryptocurrency, and more.

-For example, you can invest in real estate with Fundrise or Roofstock, or in stocks with Betterment and Ally Invest.
+For example, you can invest in real estate with Fundrise or Roofstock, or in ETFs with Betterment and Acorns (which is currently offering a $10 bonus at signup).
 You can lend money to peers with Lending Club, or make money trading cryptocurrency with Coinbase or Binance.

 Pro tip: If you want to start your investment adventure safely and with minimum impact on your budget, use Worthy Bonds!
 It rounds up your credit card payments and invests the change in American small businesses at 5% interest.
 You won’t feel it’s working for you until you see the money piling up in your account!